WPCUG INFOLINE

 Personal Computer Radio Show

-Westchester PC Users Group has WORKSHOPS FOR EVERYONE who uses a computer.
+TechEdConnect has WORKSHOPS FOR EVERYONE.
 Some workshops have a formal classroom-type approach; others are more informal meetings, where ideas and problems are discussed.
-Below is a list of the various workshops, with phone numbers and email addresses of the leaders.
+Below is a list of the various workshops, with contact information for the leaders.
 Feel free to contact each leader for more information.
 Annual dues allow all immediate household/family members to attend as many workshops as they wish.

 While each Workshop takes on the style and flavor of the Workshop leader and its participants, most follow these guidelines: